 * Feeling is believing

-Its a difficult thing to evaluate an art just by watching - unless you are quite skilled in that art.
-If possible try out a class, much of many arts are hidden in finer details that only are developed after years of training.
+It’s a difficult thing to evaluate an art just by watching – unless you are quite skilled in that art.
+If possible try out a class, much of many arts are hidden in finer details that are developed only after years of training.
 Only by feeling the art can you really discover what it has to offer.

 * The Vibe

-How do you feel talking to the instructor, other students, when you walked into the club for the first time.
+How do you feel talking to the instructor, other students, when you walked into the club for the first time?
 Trust your feelings and instincts.
 Are you/they having fun?

 * Commit to training

 Martial arts teach secret techniques that no-one else has and will make you special and invincible.
 Sadly this is just not true, only commitment to regular training over a long period of time yields results.
-Think about the impact on your lifestyle of training a few times a week for at least a year, only after a period of time such as this will you begin to see the benefits of your training and be able to evaluate an art to see if its for you.
+Think about the impact on your lifestyle of training a few times a week for at least a year, only after a period of time such as this will you begin to see the benefits of your training and be able to evaluate an art to see if it’s for you.